 Meet the staff

-Hi there I’m Rachel Gilsenan and I started as the new Deputy Manager at the beginning of April 2018.
+Hi there I’m Rachel Gilsenan and I became Manager in August 2018.

 I live in Stockingford, Nuneaton with Jim my husband of 32 years, my daughter, her fiancée and their little boy Milo.
 It was this small grandson who inadvertently brought me to the role at Purley Chase!
 As our house is always busy, what with family and animals large and small, I took Milo out for a drive in the car to try and settle him as he was teething.
 Driving round the country lanes and by chance passing the entrance to Purley Chase, I saw the board advertising the vacancy and that is how it all began.